kunaldhongade/Aptos-Lost-Found-Registry/README.md

-# Micro-Insurance System - Frontend
+# Lost and Found Registry - Frontend

-This is the frontend for the **Micro-Insurance System** built on the **Aptos Blockchain**.
-The platform enables users to purchase micro-insurance policies, request claims, and receive payouts, with all actions securely managed via smart contracts.
+This is the frontend for the **Lost and Found Registry** built on the **Aptos Blockchain**.
+The platform enables users to register lost items, submit found item reports, and manage claims of lost property.
+All interactions are handled securely through smart contracts on the Aptos blockchain.

 ## Key Features

-- **View Available Policies**: Users can browse through a list of pre-created insurance policies available for purchase.
+- **Register Lost Items**: Users can register their lost items with descriptions and set a reward for finders.
-- **Purchase Insurance Policies**: Users can purchase micro-insurance policies directly using Aptos native token (**APT**).
+- **Submit Found Items**: Finders can submit found items with a description for verification.
-- **Claim Requests**: Users can request insurance claims after purchasing a policy.
+- **Verify Finders**: Item owners can verify finders and transfer rewards for successfully returned items.
-- **Claim Verification**: Claims are reviewed and verified by policy creators.
+- **View Lost Items**: Users can browse all registered lost items.
-- **Payouts**: Verified claims trigger payouts of the specified claimable amount directly to the user.
+- **View Found Item Submissions**: Owners can view submissions from finders for specific lost items.
-- **Policy Management**: Policy creators can view and manage policies and verify customer claims.
+- **Manage Claims**: Item owners can track the status of their lost items and verify claims.

 ## Prerequisites